KenichiNomura/nebskill/references/neb_method.md

 ## Optimizer choice

-Use FIRE for both phases.
-BFGS and L-BFGS are unsuitable for CI-NEB because the NEB force is not a true gradient of any scalar function.
+FIRE2 is the default optimizer for both phases.
+MDMin is the only other option offered to the retry agent (`switch_optimizer`), used when FIRE2 stalls (e.g. kinking).
+BFGS and L-BFGS are deliberately excluded: they are unsuitable for CI-NEB because the NEB force is not a true gradient of any scalar function, and this breaks down further once the climbing image's parallel force component is inverted in phase 2.

 ## Common failure modes and interventions